OCHA-DAP/ocha-lens/docs/datasets/ibtracs.md

 ### `lens.ibtracs.get_storms()`

-This function outputs a table that contains one row per unique storm (as identified by the SID).
-This data can be used to map between different storm identification systems (eg. SID to ATCF ID) and obtain storm-level metadata.
+This function outputs a table that contains one row per unique storm (as identified by the `sid`).
+This data can be used to map between different storm identification systems (eg. `sid`to `atcf_id`) and obtain storm-level metadata.

 | Field | Type | Required | Validation | Description |
 |-------|------|----------|------------|-------------|